 From glittering skyscrapers to rickety ramen shacks, Tokyo is a dazzling mix of the ultra modern and traditional.

-Apart from all of the sights, there’s also a jam-packed calendar of events and festivals throughout the year, across the city, so make sure to check what’s on during your stay.
+Apart from all of the sights, niche attractions, and nightlife, Tokyo has events and festivals throughout the year.
+There’s never a dull moment across the city, so make sure to check what’s on during your stay.